 That was my response, exactly.

-The report says redheads actually make more melanin than everyone else.
-Unfortunately for our skin, we also make another chemical at the same time that causes inflammation.
-This is what leads to painful sunburns.
+Before you stop using sunscreen, be warned.
+The report says redheads actually make more melanin but unfortunately, redheads also make another chemical at the same time that causes inflammation.
+This is what leads to painful sunburns, redness and skin damage.
 Darker skinned individuals don’t make the inflammatory chemical, meaning they are free to bathe in the sun without as much risk of burning.

-The bottom line is, we do burn.
-We all have to be careful when exposed to the sun; even a little too much can be very painful, and potentially very harmful.
+The bottom line is, redheads have to be careful when exposed to the sun; even a little too much can be very painful, and potentially very harmful.
 And if you do catch too much sun, try natural soothing remedies like aloe vera gel or lavender oil.
 But, from my own experience, there’s no substitute for good old simple cold water or an ice pack — when the sunburn is really bad.

-I’ve never repeated this exercise.
-Personally, I still prefer the shade and you should too.
+Personally, I will always prefer the shade and you should too.

 Rock it like a Redhead!